puresoul/bash-handbook/README.md

 Commands separated by a `;` are executed sequentially: one after another.
 The shell waits for the finish of each command.

+Variables in a subshell are not visible outside the block of code in the subshell.
+They are not accessible to the parent process, to the shell that launched the subshell.
+These are, in effect, variables local to the child process.

 ```bash
 # command2 will be executed after command1
 command1 ; command2